Halo 2: Sales

-Halo 2 first released on November 9, 2004, in Australia, Canada, New Zealand, and the United States.
-Anticipation for the game was high; a record 1.5 million copies were pre-ordered three weeks before release.
-Massive lines formed at midnight releases of the game at more than 7000 stores across North America and attracted significant media attention.
-This was followed by releases on November 10, 2004, in France and parts of Europe, and November 11 in the UK, Japan, and elsewhere; the game released in eight languages and a total of 27 countries.
+Halo 2 released on November 9, 2004, in Australia, Canada, New Zealand, and the United States.
+Anticipation was high; a record 1.5 million copies were pre-ordered three weeks before release.
+Massive lines formed at midnight releases at more than 7000 stores across North America and attracted significant media attention.
+This was followed by releases on November 10, 2004, in France and parts of Europe, and November 11 in the UK, Japan, and elsewhere.
+Halo 2 was released in eight languages and a total of 27 countries.

-The game sold 2.4 million copies and earned up to US$125 million in its first 24 hours on store shelves, outgrossing the film Pirates of the Caribbean: Dead Man's Chest as the highest-grossing release in entertainment history.
-The game sold 260,000 units in the United Kingdom in its first week, making it the third fastest-selling title in that territory.
+Halo 2 sold 2.4 million copies and earned up to US$125 million in its first 24 hours on store shelves, outgrossing the film Pirates of the Caribbean: Dead Man's Chest as the highest-grossing release in entertainment history.
+It sold 260,000 units in the United Kingdom in its first week, making it the third fastest-selling game in that territory.
 It ultimately received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 In the United States, it was the second best-selling game of 2004 (after Grand Theft Auto: San Andreas) with sales of 4.2 million that year, and the eighteenth best-selling game of the 2000s decade.

 On release, Halo 2 was the most popular video game on Xbox Live, holding that rank until the release of Gears of War for the Xbox 360 nearly two years later.
-In the first ten weeks of release, players collectively logged 91 million hours playing the game; by June 2006, more than 500 million games of Halo 2 had been played, and more than 710 million hours logged on Xbox Live.
+In the first ten weeks of release, players collectively logged 91 million hours playing it; by June 2006, more than 500 million games of Halo 2 had been played, and more than 710 million hours logged on Xbox Live.
 Over five million players had played by 2007.
 Halo 2 is the best-selling first-generation Xbox game with at least 6.3 million copies sold in the United States and 8.46 million copies in total.